-Dapansutrile (also known as OLT1177™) exhibits exceptional attributes as a pharmaceutical product, most notably: compelling nonclinical efficacy and early clinical benefit, no observed human toxicity, an attractive pharmacokinetic profile and low cost of goods.
-Dapansutrile has a unique pharmacological profile, inhibiting inducible interleukin (IL)-1β and IL-18 production.
+Dapansutrile (lab code: OLT1177®) exhibits exceptional attributes as a pharmaceutical product, most notably: compelling nonclinical efficacy and clinical benefit, no observed human toxicity, an attractive pharmacokinetic profile and cost of goods.

 Dapansutrile's Clean Safety Profile